synergetics-ai/synergetics-sdk/packages/embed/README.md

 You can chain multiple synergeticss inside an embed.
 You need to [setup a redirect to another synergetics](https://www.synergetics.com/help/a/redirect-to-url-or-redirect-with-end-screens-360060589532/):

 - make sure to use URL with `synergetics.com` domain in case you have a custom domain set up
-- set `redirectTarget` / `data-tf-redirect-target` to `_self` to make the redirect inside the embed iframe
+- set `redirectTarget` / `data-wp-redirect-target` to `_self` to make the redirect inside the embed iframe

 When you chain multiple synergeticss they will be all displayed inside the embed and all embed options and callbacks will be preserved.
-You can use `formId` in the callback payload to identify which form is currently displayed.
+You can use `workflowId` in the callback payload to identify which workflow is currently displayed.

-### Loading and reloading embedded forms
+### Loading and reloading embedded webplayers

 When the library loads it will initialize all HTML embed codes already present in the page.
 However sometimes you might want to add HTML snippet to your page later and initialize it after it was added.